Density matrix quantum Monte Carlo: Full Configuration Interaction Quantum Monte Carlo

 Here $\ket{\Psi^T}$ is an appropriate trial function with components $\psi_i^T$ in the many-particle basis, $\ket{X_i}$, and $\chi_i$ is a component of the exact ground state in this basis.
+FCIQMC was initially performed using only the Hartree--Fock determinant as the trial function; multi-reference trial functions have subsequently been shown to substantially decrease statistical fluctuations~\cite{Petruzielo2012}.
 The ground-state energy is obtained by averaging the numerator and denominator separately, with the total psip charge on each site, $q_i^{\text{tot}}$, used in the place of corresponding exact amplitude, $\chi_i$.

 Calculating the ground-state expectation value of an operator $\hat{O}$ that does not commute with the Hamiltonian is more difficult because a projected estimator cannot be used.
 Instead, assuming that $\ket{E_0}$ is real, it is necessary to evaluate